F.A.Q.

 The short summary of that page is:

-• Defined by intended use, such as products for cleansing, beautifying, or altering appearance, excluding soaps.
+• Definition of Cosmetics: Defined by intended use, such as products for cleansing, beautifying, or altering appearance, excluding soaps.

-If you dig into these papers, and go one layer deeper to read the papers that these summaries reference, you will see that many (all that we looked at, anyway) of the safety studies involve a variant of a few tests:
+If you dig into these papers, and go one layer deeper to read the papers that these summaries reference, you will see that many of the safety studies involve a variant of a few tests:

 1. Take a very large dose of the tested chemical and administer it to mice, multiple times per day, for a few weeks.
 If there are any acute reactions, note them and assume they probably apply to humans as well.